-This explains the outcomes we are aiming for by the end of our 3-year plan, and how we will measure whether they have been achieved.
+This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.

-Intended outcome Success criteria Gaps in attainment and progress levels between disadvantaged and non- disadvantaged pupils have been closed.
-Attainment and progress data demonstrate that the performance of disadvantaged pupils is at least in line with that of all children nationally.
-Staff are secure in using a range of evidence-based intervention programmes and strategies to fill gaps, address misconceptions and provide challenge where needed.
-Expectations are high for disadvantaged pupils.
-Forest School programme is in place on site, run by a member of Grove staff.

-ГI Gaps in progress levels between PPF pupils with SEND needs and non-disadvantaged pupils with SEND needs have been closed.
-Progress data demonstrates that the performance of disadvantaged pupils with SEND is at least in line with that of non- disadvantaged pupils with SEND.
-Staff are secure in using a range of evidence-based intervention programmes and strategies to fill gaps, address misconceptions and provide challenge where needed.
-Expectations are high for SEND pupils and appropriate levels of challenge are incorporated into planning.
-Forest School programme is in place on site, run by a member of Grove staff.
+Intended outcome Success criteria Gaps in attainment and progress levels between disadvantaged and non-disadvantaged pupils have been closed.
+(1) Attainment and progress data demonstrate that the performance of disadvantaged pupils is at least in line with that of all children nationally.
+Gaps in progress levels between PPF pupils with SEND needs and non-disadvantaged pupils with SEND needs have been closed.
+(2) Progress data demonstrates that the performance of disadvantaged pupils with SEND is at least in line with that of non-disadvantaged pupils with SEND.
 Appropriate support is provided for the welfare, physical and emotional well-being of children and their families.
-The basic needs of children and their families are identified promptly and appropriate support/intervention in put in place through a graduated response.
-Family Liaison Officer is offering relevant services to provide early support and signposting to families in need.
-Including running parent groups/sessions/activities/drop-ins during the school day to encourage engagement in school life of hard to reach families.
-A 'Mental Health and Emotional Well-Being' pathway of support for families has been created by AHT, shared with families and is used to provide support/signposting to relevant support providers.
+(3, 4, 5) Welfare and well-being needs of children and their families are identified promptly and appropriate support/intervention in put in place.
 A positive learning environment is created for all pupils and staff.
-Trauma Informed practice is embedded in school culture, including use of STEPS approach and Emotion Coaching.
+(6) Trauma Informed practice is embedded in school culture, including use of STEPS approach and Emotion Coaching.
 Impact of anti-social behaviour is minimised through quick and effective identification and intervention.
 Children are effectively supported so they are ready to learn.
 Attendance of disadvantaged pupils is improved and sustained.
-Attendance of disadvantaged pupils is in line with attendance of other pupils and at least 96%.
+(7) Attendance of disadvantaged pupils is in line with attendance of other pupils and at least 96%.
 Attendance levels for disadvantaged pupils is at least in line with national data.
-Family Liaison Officer is involved in supporting families to improve the attendance of their children.
-A range of successful strategies for improving school attendance have been developed, trialled and are embedded in practice. -- ---
+A range of successful strategies for improving school attendance has been developed.

-Activity in this academic year 2021-2022
+Activity in this academic year